An overview of how to sew silk, satin, taffeta and other formal or party dress fabrics

 - Consider cutting pattern pieces in a single layer instead of on the fold.
 This does require tracing out the pattern piece, but can be worth it so that the folded silk doesn’t slide off grain.
 If you’re working with a bias cut pattern, single layer cutting is essential.

 So let’s move on to sewing!
 Below find my best tips on how to sew silk for a successful finished sewing project.

 - Use the smallest, sharpest needle you can – a 60/8 or 70/10 Microtex needle will help prevent runs in the fabric.

-- With very slippery fabrics, you may want to hand baste seams, particularly curved seams
+- With very slippery fabrics, you may want to employ hand-basting, particularly curved seams

 - It might help to hold fabric in front of and behind the needle on the sewing machine as you sew to avoid puckering – this is particularly a problem with taffeta, but can happen to any of these fabrics

 - If you absolutely must seam rip, go very slowly and pick out the stitches individually.

 - After seam ripping, rub firmly over needle holes with your fingernail on the wrong side, then wet and iron to minimize holes.
 Make sure you’ve wash fabric first if you’re going to get it wet while ironing.